 My moste worschipful lady aftir ȝowre hyȝ worþynesse, & derrest-loued goostly douȝhter after ȝour vertuous meeknes, y, ȝowre trewe chapeleyne, vnworthy þe name of ȝe fader, considerynge ȝowre excellente wisdame bothe to god and to þe worlde and felynge by experiens by the sparcles of gostly communicacyon ¶ The heet of the fyre of loue to oure lord Jhesu […] I am stirede to wryte aftere myne simple kunnynge to ȝowe, as ȝe deuowtlye desyrene, a lytele schort tretyse of euerelastynge wisdam & þe trewe loue of Jhesu, drawne owt in englische of þat deuowt contemplatyfe boke wrytene clergialye in latyne þe whiche is clepede þe Orloge of wisdame.
 (325, ll.1-6, 9-13)

 While drawing his lady’s attention to the scholarly nature of his original, ‘wrytene clergialye in latyne’, the chaplain subsequently explains that, since much of the original text deals with matters of concern only to professional religious, he will omit those and concentrate instead on things ‘þat me þinkeþ edifiyng to ȝowe’ (325, ll.29-30).
 The result of this abridgement, designed to appeal to a particular female lay reader, is a text of around half the length of the Latin which, Roger Lovatt suggests, reduces Suso’s work ‘to the level of a conventional, weakly affective, almost anodyne piety’.
 Perhaps this judgement is a little unfair; while Suso’s original passionate intensity is undoubtedly watered down, the English text retains some moments of vivid affective power and a clear sense of the possibility of mystical union with God.
 Conventional or not, such devotional positioning does not appear to have hindered the text’s popularity with English readers.
 The Seven Poyntes is known to exist in at least seventeen manuscripts; eight of these are complete, or complete except for the Prologue, while the remainder are extracts, mostly of chapter four, a form for spiritual living grounded in the love of Christ, or chapter five, on the disce mori theme; in only one other case does chapter six appear alone.
 In around 1491 the full text was printed by Caxton as The Book of divers ghostly matters.
 In addition, the prayer to the Eucharist which closes chapter six of The Seven Poyntes finds further life as the conclusion of the treatise De sacramento which appears at the end of some manuscripts of Nicholas Love’s The Mirror of the Blessed Life of Jesus Christ.
 The Seven Poyntes, at least in part, can therefore claim its place in the mainstream of late-medieval English piety.
-Reading it alongside þe Sacrament of þe auter, however, the two texts seems to me to develop theological approaches which, whilst remaining within the broad bounds of orthodoxy, differ in important details.
+Reading it alongside þe Sacrament of þe auter, however, the two texts seem to me to develop theological approaches which, whilst remaining within the broad bounds of orthodoxy, differ in important details.
 Given the subject matter of the chapter as a whole, it is unsurprising that these differences centre around Eucharistic theology, and it is to this that I now turn.